-Caramel cheesecake, speculoos cookie crust, apples, more caramel, pecans, and cinnamon whipped cream.
-If that’s not the works for an epic caramel cheesecake I don’t know what is.
+Caramel apple pecan cheesecake with a speculoos cookie crust and cinnamon whipped cream.
+If that’s not the works for an epic cheesecake I don’t know what is.

 Time for the obligatory “I woke up to snow this morning” proclamation.
 Funny how living in the South for the past 8 years has already altered my Northerner mind set into thinking it is way too early for below freezing temperatures, let alone snow.
 But it will probably melt by noon so all is well, at least down here.
 I know some of my friends still living in the North are about to get pounded with snow.
 Not that they don’t know how to handle it up there but it is a bit early to be getting that much snow.
 Stay warm, my friends!